-GDPR checklist: 4 months to prepare (Part 2)-Reading time: 5 Minutes
+GDPR checklist: 4 months to prepare (Part 2)

 With the GDPR deadline just four months away, are you prepared?
 To help get your HR and payroll department ready for when the regulation takes effect on 25th May, we’ve put together a checklist of essential steps to compliance.